breakfastmotorsport/msl-viewer/README.md

 ## Technical Aspects

 This application does not use external resources.
-It uses D3.js as a basis for the interactive data visualization.
+It uses [D3.js](https://d3js.org) (© Mike Bostock, [3-Clause BSD License](https://raw.githubusercontent.com/d3/d3/master/LICENSE)) as a basis for the interactive data visualization.

 At the moment this application is considered a (working) prototype.
 There is still some testing and tidying to do.